anarchictapir/cyt-wiki/cyt-towny/content/mob-spawners.md

 ### **Spawners**

-Spawners are a great way of obtaining mob loot and gaining xp.
+Spawners are a great way of obtaining mob loot and gaining XP.
 We offer a unique experience with Spawners, by changing how they can be obtained and used.

 ### Obtaining Spawners

-All functioning Spawners must be obtained from the Spawners & Fuel Trader at /warp trading, as regular, natural Spawners don't work!
-Though fear not, you can still make use of these unusable Spawners by breaking them to receive Spawner Shards.
-Spawner Shards are an essential ingredient that is required when trading for all Spawners on offer, and each natural spawner can drop between 1 to 3 shards, along with 4 to 12 [Mob Essence](mob-spawners.md#fuel-types).
+All functioning Spawners are crafted in a constructor using the chosen recipe from **/cyg**, they can also be earned as rewards from various keys and pouches.

 <details>